nancopeland/nancopeland.github.io/slate-ios-app.md

 From the above findings, I decided on the following features & recommendations for the redesign:

 **App Home**
-- This is the most-used page for current users
-- Users use this page ("most recent" feed) the most but were expecting something "more curated" so I think the home screen should pull in the hierarchy and editorially-picked stories from slate.com
+- This is the most-used page for current users but users were expecting something "more curated" so I think the home screen should pull in the hierarchy and editorially-picked stories from slate.com
 - Keep the swiping feature because it seems well-liked
-- It should be easy to navigate to a “Most Recent” (because people use it so much currently) but the homepage is separate
+- It should be easy to navigate to a “Most Recent” page (because people use it so much currently) but the homepage is separate

 <div class="img-flex-wrapper">
 	<div class="img-flex-33">